The How to Guide

 Rails Girls philosophy

-- Show sparks, personality and keep in mind the big picture.
+- Show spark, personality and keep in mind the big picture.
 Explain, repeat and always tie what you’re telling into a larger context.

 - Internet was made by people and it doesn’t break by a little tinkering.
 Continuously show the human side: encourage coaches to talk about open source communities, their programming idols and their aspirations.